Petachiah of Regensburg

 Petachiah of Regensburg, also known as Petachiah ben Yakov, Moses Petachiah, and Petachiah of Ratisbon, was a German/Bohemian rabbi of the twelfth and early thirteenth centuries.
 At some point he left his place of birth, Regensburg in Bavaria, and settled in Prague.
 He is best known for the description he wrote to document his extensive travels during the late twelfth century throughout Eastern Europe, the Caucasus, and the Middle East.
 He visited places such as Poland, Russia, Syria, Armenia, and Greece.
 His work was later published, apparently in an abridged form, in a travelogue that eventually became known under the title Travels of Rabbi Petachia of Ratisbon.

 Petachiah was born in Regensburg, a city whose Jewish community was so renowned for its piety and learning that it was sometimes called the "Jewish Athens".
 He was the brother of Isaac ben Jacob ha-Lavan ("the White"), a renowned rabbi and Jewish jurist, chief rabbinical authority of the Jews of Prague in that period.
-During his childhood Petachiah was probably tutored by such scholars as Judah ben Samuel of Regensburg, aka Judah the Pious, who is also thought to have travelled with him for a time, and who is credited with compiling a report of Petachiah's journey.
+During his childhood Petachiah was probably tutored by such scholars as Judah ben Samuel of Regensburg, Judah the Pious, who is also thought to have travelled with him for a time, and who is credited with compiling a report of Petachiah's journey.
 Petachiah entrusted Judah the Pious with his travel notes which were then turned into the aforementioned travelogue.

 Petachiah also authored several glosses on the Talmud.